SK-EID/dds-documentation/docs/api/api_docs.md

             ``WARNING`` – A warning from the DigiDoc library.
 Legally, the signature is valid, but additional changes are not allowed in the container.
 For more information, see [Container validation](#container-validation).
         * **description –** Error description in English.
     * **SigningTime** – Local time (for example, time of the signer's computer, time of signing web server) of signing according to the "
       The W3C note _Date and Time Formats"_ [5].
 NB!
-This is not the official time of signing, the official time is defined in current structure element _Confirmation-> ProducedAt_.
+This is not the official time of signing.
+The official time is defined for DDOC and BDOC-TM in current structure element _Confirmation-> ProducedAt_ and for BDOC-TS/ASiC-E in current structure element _Timestamps-> GenerationTime_.
     * **SignerRole** - The role or resolution marked by the signer at signing.
 Assigned by following attributes:
         * **Certified** - Defines, whether the role has been assigned by the signer itself or by the CA. Only user-defined roles are in use currently, where the parameter value is 0.
         * **Role** - The text of the role or resolution.